sadawi/MagneticFields/README.md

 ## Observers

 A field can have any number of registered observer objects.
-The `-->` operator is a shortcut for the `addObserver` method.
+The `-->` operator is a shortcut for the `addObserver` method (`<--` works the same, only with its arguments swapped).
 Observation events are triggered once when the observer is added, and after that whenever a field value is set.

 ### Adding an observer